 Our decommissioning achievements in the North Sea

 Perenco is a globally recognised company, able to work anywhere in the world.
-Since 2003, Perenco has been present in the North Sea, where four decommissioning projects have been undertaken, out of which two are still in progress: Welland (2010-2016), Thames (2013 -2018), Tyne (started in 2016) and more recently Guinevere.
+Since 2003, Perenco has been present in the North Sea, where four decommissioning projects have been undertaken, out of which two are still in progress: Welland (2010-2016), Thames (2013 -2018), Tyne and Guinevere (2019), Pickerill A & B forecast for 2020.

 Perenco has operated in compliance with all applying rules and costs, from preparation stage to operational realisation and liquidation, and with all the necessary documentation as well.